Jaswanth-Muniraja/First-Reposirory/README.md

 # First-Reposirory
-This is my first and new repository
+This is my first and new Git repository
+Author-M Jaswanth